Tech-Wizz/Wizard-Mouse/python/README.md

 1st step download packets in requirements.txt

-2nd Double Click jiggle.pyw (pyw runs it in the background instead of a terminal)
+2nd Double Click WizardMouse.pyw (pyw runs it in the background instead of a terminal)

 3rd Hit "ESC" to exit the jiggle